Download Careers360 App

 Conditions For Pollen Germination

 The germination of pollen depends upon factors such as temperature, humidity, and nutrient availability in the surroundings.
-All this should be in optimal conditions; then only it can ensure successful germination followed by fertilisation.
+All this should be in optimal conditions; only then can it ensure successful germination followed by fertilisation.

 Environmental Factors

-Temperature
+• Temperature

+Temperature is the most critical factor that impacts the viability and germination rate of the pollen.
 In general, all the plants have their specific temperature brackets within which the growth of pollen tubes can be done.

-Humidity
+• Humidity

 Mild humidity: It is needed that there should be enough humidity for the grains to hydrate and germinate.
 Extreme dryness may tend to hinder germination, and over-moist conditions may result in a fungal attack.

-Nutrient Availability
+• Nutrient Availability

 Biological Factors

-Pollen Viability
+• Pollen Viability

 For the fruitful fertilisation process to occur, the pollen grains have to be fit enough.
 The quality is due to be high, and genetic and environmental factors may vary.

-Compatibility With Stigma
+• Compatibility With Stigma

 For successful germination, pollen has to be of the same species and compatible with the stigma.
-In case of incompatibility, the germination of pollen grains can be prevented in most cases either from sticking to the stigma or the germination on it.
+In case of incompatibility, the germination of pollen grains can be prevented in most cases either from sticking to the stigma or the germinating on it.

 Steps In The Germination Of Pollen Grains